thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 media type expected for use in Oblivious HTTP to DNS resolvers is "application/dns-message" {{!DOH=RFC8484}}.

-In order for DNS servers to function as oblivious targets, they need to be accessible via an oblivious proxy.
+In order for DNS servers to function as oblivious gateways, they need to be accessible via an oblivious relay.
 Encrypted DNS servers used with the discovery mechanisms described in this section can either be publicly accessible, or specific to a network.
 In general, only publicly accessible DNS servers will work as Oblivious DNS